Kenya's finance minister pleads not guilty to graft charges - Journal du Cameroun

 “Under the guise of carrying out legitimate commercial transactions, colossal amounts were unjustifiably and illegally paid out through a well-choreographed scheme by government officers in collusion with private individuals and institutions.”

-Dozens of top executives and government officials have been charged since last year. with President Uhuru Kenyatta vowing to combat corruption.
-Kenyans have seen hundreds of millions of dollars in public money disappear in regular scandals.
+Dozens of top executives and government officials have been charged since last year, with President Uhuru Kenyatta vowing to combat corruption.

 Kenyatta is the latest in a string of presidents to declare war on graft, but with a history littered with unsolved cases, many Kenyans see the scourge as an unavoidable fact of life.